 Speed, flexibility, coordination, total-body strength and muscle gains.
 Olympic lifting can be challenging, but it will lead to a lean, sculpted and powerful physique.
 You’ll burn more calories, stimulate muscle growth and create more explosiveness in all your lifting efforts.
 It’s an ideal training technique to use if you want to be strong and healthy – without Arnold Schwarzenegger bulk.

-As with all technical sports and fitness endeavours, Olympic lifting requires a great deal of determination and practice.
+As with all technical sports and fitness endeavors, Olympic lifting requires a great deal of determination and practice.
 If you give up quickly, this isn’t the training for you.
-If you’re willing to put in the hard work, here are some tips to get you started:
+If you’re willing to put in the hard work, here are 4 tips to get you started:

 If you’re overhearing anyone in the gym talk about their ‘one rep max’ at this point, block your ears.
 You should be aiming for a higher amount of reps (around 10 to 15) with lower weights at this point.